 Lump jackfruit cakes packed with corn and green onions are the next best thing!
 All simple ingredients and so easy to make.
-Pair with a creamy vegan tartar sauce for a satisfying meal or appetizer.
+Pair these vegan jackfruit crab cakes with a creamy vegan tartar sauce for a satisfying meal or appetizer.

 Calling all my seafood lovers!